Empowering a culture of peace within prisons.

 - To demonstrate the power of human redemption, transformation, and growth in all humans, regardless of crimes committed or circumstances of life

-By the end of 2012, Prison of Peace had certified over 34 inmates as mediators and had trained and certified 15 inmate trainers.
-The inmate trainers had trained nearly 200 women to the level of Peacemaker."
-As a result of the California budgetary crisis, the Department of Corrections and Rehabilitation was directed to re-purpose Valley State Prison for Women into a men's prison.
-All of the women at VSPW were transferred across the street to the Central California Women's Facility or transferred to the California Institute for Women in Chino, California.
+By the end of 2012, Prison of Peace had certified over 34 inmates as mediators and had trained and certified 12 inmate trainers.
+In the process of becoming trainers, these women had trained nearly 100 women to be Peacemakers."
+At that same time, as a result of a Supreme Court mandate regarding prison overcrowding, the Department of Corrections and Rehabilitation decided to re-purpose Valley State Prison for Women into a men's prison.
+All of the women at VSPW were transferred either across the street to the Central California Women's Facility or to the California Institute for Women in Chino, California.
 The transfers were completed by December 31, 2012.

 Prison of Peace now faced the challenge of restarting in two new prisons with new administrations.
-Despite many obstacles and resistance from inmates and administrators, the women of Prison of Peace rose to the challenge.
+The women of Prison of Peace rose to the challenge.

-At the Central California Facility for Women, space limitations have made time and space extremely difficult.
-However, 8 trainers have stepped up and are training a cohort of 40 women on Tuesday evenings.
-Because of the time and space constraints imposed by the administration, we are uncertain about mediation training.
-However, our trainers have committed to redesigning the mediation curriculum to fit into the 90 minute per time block allotted by the administration.
-All we can do is watch them in awe!
+At the Central California Women's Facility, 8 trainers have stepped up and have trained a cohort of 40 women in peacemaking on Tuesday evenings.
+Our trainers have committed to redesigning the mediation curriculum.
 We support them with monthly visits to follow their progress and coach them in their teaching.
-They are amazing.
+They are amazing and we watch them in awe!

 All of this work is pro bono.